 If you do not what to attempt cleaning or rebuilding your carburetor, you can take your mower to your small engine repair shop to be cleaned or you can replace it with a new carburetor assembly.

-9. Bad Battery, Loose Cables, or Corroded Terminals on a Toro Zero Turn
+9. Bad Battery, Loose Cables, or Corroded Terminals

-The starting system on a Toro zero-turn requires the use of a battery to provide power to turn over the starter motor.
+The starting system on a zero-turn requires the use of a battery to provide power to turn over the starter motor.
 Check the battery, cables, and connections when the mower clicks, hums or doesn’t make any noise when you go to start it.

 A bad battery, loose cables, or corroded terminals can all cause your zero-turn to not start.
 Make sure the battery terminals are securely in place and not corroded.